kubernetes-retired/multi-tenancy/benchmarks/e2e/tests/block_cluster_resources/README.md

 **Audit:**

-Run the following commands to retrieve the list of non namespaced resources:
+Run the following commands to retrieve the list of non-namespaced resources:

   	kubectl --kubeconfig cluster-admin api-resources --namespaced=false

-For all non namespaced resources,  issue the following command
+For all non-namespaced resources, and each verb (get, list, create, update, patch, watch, delete, and deletecollection) issue the following commands:

-	kubectl --kubeconfig tenant-a get <resource>
+	kubectl --kubeconfig tenant-a auth can-i <verb> <resource>

-Each command must return 403 FORBIDDEN
+Each command must return 'no'